jwlehner/applications/2015-12-15--RCAC/abstract.md

 --------------------------------------------------------------------------------
 (241 words)

-# Visualize Diachronic Human-environment Interactions: A Model for the Milesian Peninsula
+# The Visualization of Diachronic Human-environment Interactions: A Model for the Milesian Peninsula

-This project aims to characterize the nature and intensity of the human-environment interactions (exchange network, settlement patterns, hinterland occupation and flows of commodities) on the Milesian Peninsula (southwestern Turkey, province of Aydın) from the prehistoric to the ottoman era (ca. 5th millennium B.C./2nd millennium A.D.).
+This project aims to characterize the nature and intensity of the human-environment interactions (including exchange networks, settlement patterns, hinterland occupation, and commodity flows) on the Milesian Peninsula (southwestern Turkey, province of Aydın) from the prehistoric to the ottoman era (ca. 5th millennium B.C./2nd millennium A.D.).
 This project is divided into two interdependent parts.

-First, by analyzing freshly collected data from a micro-region (*Panormos Survey Project*), I will create visualization (point patterns, surface modeling) that do better justice to the remains, in order to understand the underlying processes (physical and cultural).
-How dramatic changes in the Milesian Peninsula  and complex cultural variations (rise of complexity, invasions, migrations, etc.) shifted the patterns of human-environment interactions?
+First, as a senior member of the *Panormos Survey Project*, I will analyze freshly collected data from this micro-region using novel visualization methods (point patterns, surface modeling) that more accurately and precisely reflect the underlying processes that drive cultural change.
+These analyses will be used to explain the dramatic changes we observe on the Milesian Peninsula,specifically the rise of social complexity and large-scale shifting in human-environment interactions.

-Second, uncertainty and inaccuracy in time and space (intrinsic to the nature of data) as well as in the collection of data ('human error') has been underestimated in archaeological applications.
-To address this problem, I will adapt statistical methods (Monte Carlo and aoristic analysis) to archaeological records.
-This part of the project aims to expand the capacity of formulating human-environment generalizations and will have a broader impact on the field of archeology.
+Second, using the survey data, this project will examine uncertainty and inaccuracy in time and space (intrinsic to the nature of data) as well as in the collection of data (i.e. 'human error').
+These issues have been underestimated in archaeological applications.
+To address this problem, I will adapt statistical methods (Monte Carlo and aoristic analysis) to the archaeological records.
+This part of the project aims to expand the capacity of formulating independently verifiable human-environment generalizations and will have a broader impact on field methods in archaeology.

-Additionally, an important goal of this project is to strength the ongoing relations and facilitate comparisons between surveys by enabling the creation of similar basis.
-The computational implementation of this project will use the open source programming language R and thus make my research more  transparent, reusable, adaptable and modifiable by other (anatolian) survey projects.
+Additionally, an important goal of this project is to fascilitate and stengthen ongoing relations between survey projects.
+The computational implementation of this project will use the open source programming language R and thus make my research more transparent, reusable, adaptable, and modifiable by other survey projects in Anatolia.